 a.
 SharedFile Viewer:

 This QlikView Power tool provides facilities to repair large shared files and legacy files.
-It allows viewing server objects and other files in the Qlik server repositories.
-This tool supports to view the content of the binary.
-Shared files to repair the loaded files on it.
+It allows users to view server objects and other files in the Qlik server repositories.
+This tool also supports viewing the content of binary shared files to repair the loaded files on it.

 b.
 Qv Server Object Connector:

-The server objects are available when working with documents on the Qlik server.
-It is a customized data connector to load data from shared files to document for analysis.
+Server objects are available when working with documents on the Qlik server.
+This tool is a customized data connector to load data from shared files to a document for analysis.

 c.
 QlikView Server Agent:

-It helps in managing sever services more elegantly on many servers at multiples sites from a single location.
-And it’s an easy-to-use tool.
-This tool manages to stop and start services at a time.
+This tool helps in managing server services more elegantly on many servers at multiple sites from a single location.
+It is easy to use and manages stopping and starting services at a time.

 d.
 QlikView Server Super-Agent: